jessicawiradinata/career-website-service/README.md

  ```
  npm start
  ```
- #### Note: This installation guide is only for the web service, if you wish to use both web service and the front end, you can see the installation guide in the front end repository.
+ #### Note: This installation guide is only for the web service, if you wish to use both web service and the front end, you can see the installation guide for the front end side in the front end repository.

 ## APIs methods

 ### User